isabella232/partner-center-pr.nl-nl/partner-center/announcements/2021-march.md

 ### <a name="summary"></a>Samenvatting

-In reactie op feedback van partners stroomlijnt Microsoft Operations de communicatie voor productlanceringen.
+Als reactie op feedback van partners stroomlijnt Microsoft Operations de communicatie voor productlanceringen.

 ### <a name="impacted-audience"></a>Beïnvloede doelgroep